mmlabs-mindmaze/mmpack/docs/man/1/mmpack_remove.rst

 DESCRIPTION
 ===========
-**mmpack-remove** removes given packages and the packages depending upon them from the current prefix.
+**mmpack remove** removes given packages and the packages depending upon them from the current prefix.

 First *mmpack** adds all given packages and the packages depending upon them